 The firmware can still be flashed using the STM32 ST-LINK Utility if you prefer.
 The device should be visible in the Printf via SWO viewer function in the ST-LINK utility.
 Please set the frequency to match to what has been set in mcuconf.h (here 96000000) and the Stimulus port to 0 and than hit start.
 If the board doesn't show then a reset (Black button on board) could be of help or a power cycle by disconnecting, connecting the Mini-USB cable and try ST-LINK Utility again.

 In Visual Studio and with nanoFramework extension being installed, open the Device Explorer window and the board should be visible.
 Select the board and press the Device Capability button.
 The board specifics should be visible in the output window.

 Now you can start your adventure in the nanoFramework world and use one of the samples and adjust to the board specific features.
-Try to make a sample of yourself and publish it on f.e. www.hackster.io to show your achievement.
+Try to make a sample of yourself and publish it, for example, on Hackster.IO to show your achievement.

 For your convenience listed below are the features currently set and on what pins they can be found to help you out for an easy start.

 Arduino header pins

 D0, D1 can not be used as serial connection is used for nanoFramework communication.
 Plus the required solder bridges are not fitted by default.

 D2 - D10 can be used for an intermix of GPIO and PWM